Conformal and projective tractors from 2-frame bundles by the dressing field method: Introduction

 \section{Introduction}

 Conformal and projective structures date back to Cartan \cite{Cartan23b,Cartan24,Cartan37} and have since been studied by a few authors.
 In the 1960s, Kobayashi-Nagano \cite{KobayashiN64} worked on projective structures, while Ogiue \cite{Ogiue67} worked on conformal Cartan connections.
 Both geometries were later summarized in a standard textbook by Kobayashi \cite{Kobayashi72}.
 All these works use the language of 2-frame bundles, or $G$-structures.
+They have attracted some interest for physical models in the past, see e.g. \cite{Harnad:1976yu,Harnad:1976hg,Harnad:1978it}.

 A more modern approach was given by Sharpe \cite{Sharpe96}, using the matrix representation instead of 2-frames.
 Yet, somehow, his approach is dissatisfying as we ``lose'' the fine control that was given by the 2-frame representation.
 For connections, this materializes as the fact that their components are identified \textit{a posteriori} instead of \textit{a priori} in the previous approach.